oris800/VRWA/README.md

 ## 🎯 The Mission

-Your objective is to chain together **8 distinct vulnerabilities** to achieve a full system takeover (via a Reverse Shell) and capture the final flag located at `/root/flag.txt`.
+Your objective is to chain together **7 distinct vulnerabilities** to achieve a full system takeover (via a Reverse Shell).

 ### Key Features
 * User registration and login system.